 Safety Systems not Fully Thought Through

 New equipment has to comply with Health and Safety Legislation and the customer’s and their insurer’s own H&S risk assessments.

-On larger vessels, a safety grille is required to ensure that an operator cannot fall into a vessel or become entangled with the agitation system.
+On larger vessels, regulations require a safety grille across the manway, to ensure that an operator cannot fall into a vessel or become entangled with the agitation system.
 However, on smaller vessels with agitation on a lifting mechanism, an interlock is fitted to stop the agitation when it is raised and a sounder when it is being lowered are required.

 A recent mistake we came across recently was the fitment of a sounder that sounded almost like the building’s fire alarm, resulting in personnel starting to evacuate whenever the mechanism is lowered.